-That’s what the barista mostly think when the coffee is being handed to the customer.
-When the customer’s turn to the barista and ask more about the coffee, that is when the barista feel more on the beam to articulate the story behind the coffee.
+That’s what a barista mostly thinks when a cup of coffee is being handed to a customer.
+When the customer turns to the barista and asks more about the coffee, this is when the barista feels more on the beam to articulate the story behind the coffee.

 Coffee is perishable.
-Coffee beans will start to lose freshness gradually after they got roasted.
+Coffee beans will start to lose freshness gradually after they get roasted.
 The best time to consume the coffee after the process is about a month for coffee beans and two weeks for ground coffee.
-The grains of grounded coffee is more sensitive to moisture, heat, air and light is easier for them to lose its freshness, flavors and aroma.
+The grains of ground coffee is more sensitive to moisture, heat, air, and light, so it is easier for them to lose freshness, flavors, and aroma.

-To serve the best coffee for the customers, the barista survey the coffee farmers in Java and Bali.
-They are connected with many coffee farmers and coffee bean production, as their supplier who provide them with high quality coffee every week.
-The farming system in Bali is exceptionally notable, as most of the farmers adopt organic cultivation process which refrain the use of synthetic chemical fertilisers, pesticides in order to harvest the fully organic coffee berries.
+To serve the best coffee for the customers, the barista surveys coffee farmers in Java and Bali.
+Obviously, the barista is well connected with many coffee farmers and coffee bean producers as they are the suppliers who provide high-quality coffee every week.
+The farming system in Bali is exceptionally notable since most of the farmers adopt an organic cultivation process which refrains from using synthetic chemical fertilizers or pesticides in order to harvest fully organic coffee berries.

-In West Java, there is this network of Puslikoka or Pusat Penelitian Kopi dan Kakao (Indonesian Coffee and Cocoa Research Institute) which regularly conduct the research and training agenda to enrich the local coffee farmers about the importance of high quality coffee cultivation.
-Indonesian coffee are acknowledged among the best coffee in the world and Indonesian coffee farmers are also recognized as the crucial players in the coffee industry.
+In West Java, there is this network of Puslikoka, abbreviated from Pusat Penelitian Kopi dan Kakao (Indonesian Coffee and Cocoa Research Institute), which regularly conducts research and training agendas to educate local coffee farmers about the importance of high-quality coffee cultivation.
+Indonesian coffee is acknowledged among the best coffee in the world, and Indonesian coffee farmers are also recognized as crucial players in the coffee industry.

-The MSME sector in emerging markets such as Indonesia is also includes the agricultural sector.
-According to the Agricultural Ministry of Indonesian Republic, in 2018 the local coffee production reached 674.636 tons, increased only 1% from 2017.
-The productivity level had grown in stagnant because most of the land areas, including the coffee trees are aged and the land fertility has dropped.
+Indeed, the agricultural sector is included in the MSME sector in emerging markets, such as Indonesia.
+According to Indonesia’s Agricultural Ministry, in 2018, local coffee production reached 674.636 tons, increasing by only 1% from the 2017 figure.
+The productivity level swayed in stagnancy due to the issue of land areas, for example, that coffee trees are aged and that land fertility has dropped.

-To significantly increase the productivity, repopulation is also needed to reduce the tree gaps and intensify the cultivation.
-Meanwhile, the funds from the Regional Development Budget is still low.
-Around Rp1,63 trillions distributed to the total commodity land all across Indonesia of 1.25 million hectares.
-This budget is addressed to the land rejuvenation and farm revitalization.
+To boost productivity, repopulation is needed to reduce tree age gaps and intensify the cultivation.
+Unfortunately, the funds from the Regional Development Budget remain low.
+Around IDR1,63 trillion has been distributed to the total commodity land of 1.25 million hectares all across Indonesia.
+This budget is allocated for land rejuvenation and farm revitalization.

-This part of MSME in Indonesia, the agriculture MSME sector is often heavy ladened with stereotypes that says the farmers are uneducated workers while actually this is a total assumption and uncalled for as they have high standards for their land and farming method.
-These are the potential of Indonesian agriculture that still have much bigger opportunities to expand and develop.
-This assumption has outgrown because the farmers do not have a proper bargain position.
-Their coffee are sold at a very low price, while in fact, after their coffee beans reach export market the price goes way up to four times higher.
+In Indonesia, the agricultural MSME sector is often heavily shadowed with the stereotype that farmers are uneducated workers.
+In fact, this is a mere assumption and uncalled for as they have high standards for their land and farming methods.
+This issue suggests the potential of Indonesian agriculture that still has much bigger opportunities to expand and develop.
+However, that assumption has outgrown because the farmers do not have a proper bargaining position.
+Their coffee are sold at a very low price, while, in fact, after their coffee beans reach the overseas market, the price goes way up to four times higher.

-So now that the farmers are already have mastered their method and system to produce high quality coffee, regular buyers like Budi’s cafe and even global market, they still lack the reputation to make their whole farming business is recognizable in the mainstream industry that they production is matter and impactful.
-There should be an infrastructure to facilitate the reputation building of small businesses.
-An infrastructure that is trusted, validated and efficient to be implied in the business operation.
-Maintaining the process is essential, and the infrastructure should be able to capture all the important aspects and compile it in a measurable way, a ledger.
+Although farmers have now mastered the methods and system to produce high-quality coffee, regular buyers like Budi’s cafe and even the global market, they still lack the reputation to make their whole farming business recognizable in the mainstream industry, while their production matters and is impactful.
+There should be an infrastructure to facilitate the reputation building of small businesses, an infrastructure that is trusted, validated, and efficient to be applied to business operations.
+Maintaining the process is essential, and the infrastructure should be able to capture all the important aspects and compile it in a measurable way, which is a ledger.